-Mario Asef’s artistic works develop—as he himself states—out of “the illusory construction of social reality.”
-Mario Asef’s works are divided into three thematic categories: the realm of public space, the construction of which is language-based, the realm of history and writing about history as mediated reality construct, and the realm of scientific methods.
+Mario Asef’s public interventions, photographs, videos, soundscapes and installations focus on the legibility of urban space and architecture into a specific socio-cultural context within a historical moment.
+His works are divided into three thematic categories: the realm of public space, the construction of which is language-based, the realm of history and writing about history as mediated reality construct, and the realm of scientific methods.
 His photographs, diagrams, videos, texts, and interventions in public space all deal with the legibility of normative orders that extend beyond purely grammatical micro-urban codes and which simultaneously integrate utopian and ideology-critical gestures.
 Mario Asef uses these normative orders to develop a methodology that combines causality with happenstance, pushing things into absurdity.

 Please notify that disclosing, copying, distributing or taking any action in reliance on the contents of this website is prohibited.